Merchandise inventory is one of the types of inventory that directly and substantially impacts a company’s financial health.

 Here’s a merchandise inventory quiz to reiterate some of the more important points from this post.
 If you want to earn that warehouse manager salary, you should be able to answer these questions.

 The following statements regarding merchandise inventory are true:

-- Merchandise inventory is the same as WIP inventory
+- Merchandise inventory is the same as work in process inventory

 - Examples of current assets on a balance sheet are cash and merchandise inventory